 Simplify Pinellas County permitting with Alliance Permitting

 Pinellas is a redevelopment-heavy, coastal county where floodplain and wind requirements complicate even small projects.
-Alliance Permitting is a permit expediter for Pinellas County — our permit expediting services pair AI-driven document review with experts who know the Access Portal and BDRS review process, so your St. Petersburg- and Clearwater-area submissions go in clean and move faster.
+Alliance Permitting is a permit expediter for Pinellas County — our permit expediting services in Florida pair AI-driven document review with experts who know the Access Portal and BDRS review process, so your St. Petersburg- and Clearwater-area submissions go in clean and move faster.

 Trusted by leading builders and brands — including Dream Finders Homes, Tesla, Verizon, Hyatt, and Sunnova.